 Data transfer service

 The data transfer service is responsible for handling the upload and download of data to and from physical storage locations.
-The VOSpace service will point users to preferred data transfer service based on the requirements of the user's file transfer.
+The VOSpace service will point users to preferred data transfer services based on the requirements of the user's file transfer.

 Monitoring service

-Each web service supports a RESTful monitoring interface that complies to the VOSI-availability (IVOA) standard.
+Each web service supports a RESTful monitoring interface that complies with the VOSI-availability (IVOA) standard.
 These interfaces can be monitored via periodic requests from many standard monitoring packages (e.g. Nagios) to provide a central view of a system.
 The IVOA Support Interfaces (VOSI) are discussed in [R2].

 Computing Capabilities

-CANFAR is offering a cloud computing facility based on OpenStack that allow to create on demand virtual machines and data-location-aware virtual clusters to process and analyse data.
+CANFAR is offering a cloud computing facility based on OpenStack that allow the creationof on demand virtual machines and data-location-aware virtual clusters to process and analyse data.
 Web interfaces allow users to create both single machines and virtual clusters to execute batch jobs.

-The system is based on standard technologies (proc/Condor/CloudScheduler/NOVA) and IVOA standards that allow to execute and manage jobs on the cloud (the IVOA Universal Worker Service [R3]).
+The system is based on standard technologies (proc/Condor/CloudScheduler/NOVA) and IVOA standards that allow the execution and management ofjobs in the cloud (the IVOA Universal Worker Service [R3]).

 Federation Roadmap